MiniGirlGeek/GREP-styling-rules-for-InDesign/README.md

 *Please note that the order of the rules is important, becuase some have priority over others, particularly the comma rule!*

+You can either type things into the GREP section of a paragraph style, or copy and paste the text box from the .indd file in this repository.

 Keyword Agument - `(\w*)(?=\=)`

 Parameter - `(def \w*\()\K(.|)(?=\))`